 When your customers open the emails you send them, they’ll want to be able to access and interact with the content quickly and easily no matter what device they’re using.
 Ensure that any email you send works just as well on mobile screens as on their computer counterparts.

-4. Make it easy to interact with your emails from any device
+4. Optimize for mobile: Make it easy to interact with your emails from any device

 Most of us are never too far away from our smartphones, and this trend isn’t going away anytime soon.
 Statistics indicate that sixty percent of consumers use mobile exclusively to make purchase decisions, so you need to ensure that your outreach efforts are reaching these customers and directing them to your online store as efficiently as possible.
 To do so, it’s essential that you make the emails you send fully mobile-responsive.